 Eye drops for dry and itchy eyes – If one of your symptoms is dry or itchy eyes, try eye drops.
 They can help soothe and relieve your symptoms.
 Why not try Opticrom Eye Drops (contains sodium cromoglycate) – for the relief and treatment of the eye symptoms of hay fever.

 One a day tablets for everyday relief – If you regularly get allergies, why not try taking allergy tablets daily to help prevent allergy symptoms occurring.
-For example Cetrine (contains cetirizine) – for relief of – seasonal and perennial allergic rhinitis.
+For example Cetrine (contains cetirizine) or Telfast (contains fexofenadine hydrochloride) – for relief of – seasonal and perennial allergic rhinitis.

 WHAT IF I’M PREGNANT OR BREASTFEEDING?